Last updated on 4 February 2024

 Head into the

 Firewall, from here click

 Edit Rules for the profile you set up when you enabled the Firewall.

 Create and you will see the screen below.
 Source IP and Action will be automatically selected to All and Allow, I will leave it up to you as to your own preference on whether you want to lock down specific Source IPs from having access.
 In this example we will leave as All.

-You will now choose ‘Select from a list of built-in applications‘ and then the
+You will now choose ‘Custom‘ and then the

 Click OK a couple of times to get back to the main screen.
 You will see by default the new rule is added to the bottom of the list.
 You must always have your Block All rule last in the list as the rules are applied top down so move your container up.

 You have now completed the Firewall changes and can continue with the guide.

 Part 2 – DDNS, SSL and Reverse Proxy

 Before we start, make sure you have registered for a Synology Account as we are going to be using their DDNS service. https://account.synology.com/en-uk/register/